serverless/serverless/docs/dashboard/monitoring/README.md

 When deploying, Serverless Framework will also create an IAM role in your account that allows the Serverless Framework backend to call FilterLogEvents on the CloudWatch Log Groups that are created in the Service being deployed.
 This is used to display the CloudWatch logs error details views alongside the stack trace.

+If you have an existing CloudWatch Logs Subscription on your Log Group, please see the section on [pull-based log ingestion](#pull-based-log-ingestion).

+# If you wish to disable log collection, set the following options:

 If you wish to disable log collection, set the following option:

 **serverless.yml**